Skip to main content

 Teaching Rationale And Relationship

-Lectures establish the context of the module and provide training on relevant theory and research practice.
+Lectures establish the context of the module and provide relevant theory and research practice.
 Student-led group work and assessment preparation then move the students to become more self-directed learners, with progress review sessions with the teaching team for support.
 The Board-level report and presentation then form the final summative assessment, with feedback that is formative for later modules on Management Consultancy and Individual Project.

 Assessment Methods